 The LIRPC has designated Downtown Patchogue as a Project of Regional Significance and it has been recognized by Suffolk County, the Long Island Index, the Long Island Housing Partnership, Sustainable Long Island, the Regional Planning Association, and Vision of Long Island.
 The keys to Patchogue’s success include great planning, sufficient funding and private investment.
 From 2004 through 2016, Patchogue has received an estimated $55 million dollars of federal, state and county grants for infrastructure, development and building improvements.
 These grants have helped to bring an estimated $400 million dollars of private investment to the Village.
 Businesses have continued to flock to the Village and there are many new projects on the horizon.

-In particular, the analysis will include:
+In particular, the analysis includes:

 - The economic impacts associated with the construction that has taken place, including temporary and permanent job creation.

 - The ongoing economic impacts related to spending occurring within the Incorporated Village of Patchogue boundaries and spending by visitors to locations within the Incorporated Village.